Incoherent transport in a classical spin liquid: Discussion

 So far our discussion is limited to the classical limit $S\to \infty$.
 At finite but large $S$, we expect that the thermal and the spin conductivity shows near saturation in the parametrically large temperature window $JS\ll k_BT \ll JS^2$, and, upon further reducing the temperature, start deviating from the classical behavior as the quantum fluctuations set in.
 It has been suggested that the quantum order by disorder effect selects ground states with complex magnetic orders~\cite{Henley2006,Hizi2006}.
 We speculate that the transport would then be due to magnons in the temperature regime $k_BT \lessapprox JS$.

 The effective disorder model reveals an interesting connection between the frustrated magnets and the disorder physics.
 Viewing from the latter angle, one may ask if the normal modes are extended or localized.
 Our preliminary analysis of the inverse partition ratio of the eigenmodes of the dynamical matrix $\mathrm{H}$ suggest that almost all modes are extensive except the modes at the band edge for all magnetic field $B/JS<8$~\cite{Zhang2019}, consistent with the finite thermal and spin conductivity.
 It may be interesting to further explore this aspect in future.
+We note that a recent work has explored the connection between the incoherent transport and the effective disorder in an extended Hubbard model~\cite{Mousatov2019}.